 (b) If the wage detail report is not received in a manner and format prescribed by the commissioner within 30 calendar days after demand is sent under paragraph (a), the late fee assessed under paragraph (a) doubles and a renewed demand notice and notice of the increased late fee will be sent to the employer by mail or electronic transmission.

-(c) Late fees due under this subdivision may be canceled, in whole or in part, under section 268.066 where good cause for late submission is found by the commissioner.
+(c) Late fees due under this subdivision may be canceled, in whole or in part, under section 268.067.

 (b) Any employer that submits the wage detail report, but fails to include an employee, is subject to an administrative service fee equal to two percent of the total wages for each employee for whom the information is completely missing.

-(c) An administrative service fee under this subdivision must be canceled if the commissioner determines that the failure or error by the employer occurred because of ignorance or inadvertence.
+(c) An administrative service fee under this subdivision must be canceled under section 268.067 if the commissioner determines that the failure or error by the employer occurred because of ignorance or inadvertence.

 The fees provided for in subdivisions 2 and 3 are in addition to interest and other penalties imposed by this chapter and are collected in the same manner as delinquent taxes and credited to the contingent account.